DamienDennehy/Imgur.API/docs/image-endpoint.md

             var image = await endpoint.UploadImageUrlAsync("IMAGE_URL");

 ##DeleteImageAsync
 Deletes an image.
-For an anonymous image, {id} must be the image's deletehash.
+For an anonymous image, the deletehash that is returned at creation must be used.
 If the image belongs to your account then passing the ID of the image is sufficient.

             var client = new ImgurClient("YOUR_CLIENT_ID", "YOUR_CLIENT_SECRET");
             var endpoint = new ImageEndpoint(client);
-            var deleted = await endpoint.DeleteImageAsync("IMAGE_ID_OR_HASH");
+            var deleted = await endpoint.DeleteImageAsync("IMAGE_ID_OR_DELETE_HASH");

 ##UpdateImageAsync
 Updates the title or description of an image.
+For an anonymous image, the deletehash that is returned at creation must be used.

             var client = new ImgurClient("YOUR_CLIENT_ID", "YOUR_CLIENT_SECRET");
             var endpoint = new ImageEndpoint(client);
-            var updated = await endpoint.UpdateImageAsync("IMAGE_ID_OR_HASH", "TITLE", "DESCRIPTION");
+            var updated = await endpoint.UpdateImageAsync("IMAGE_ID_OR_DELETE_HASH", "TITLE", "DESCRIPTION");

 ##FavoriteImageAsync
 Favorite an image with the given ID.
 The user is required to be logged in to favorite the image.